Living life through questions. Discovering truth through compassion. Expressing voice through words. Capturing moments through images.

 I am currently serving in a volunteer role as the Vice President, Community Healing Programs for the Native America Humane Society.

 I love to write.
 I love to explore and discover new things, new ways and new cultures.
-I l have 4 beautiful dogs (Missy, Mister, Legacy and Ishkode) and continued to be guided by my spirit dog Ahnung.
+I have 3 beautiful dogs (Missy, Legacy and Ishkode) and continue to be guided by my spirit dogs Ahnung and Mister.